Refresh Your Bathroom: A Complete Guide to Shower Faucet Replacement

 Step 1: Gather the Necessary Tools and Materials

-Before diving into the replacement process, it's crucial to assemble the required tools and materials.
-Here's a handy list to get you started:
+Before diving into the replacement process, assemble the following:

 • New shower system and trim kit